 Therapeutic massage is increasingly recognized as a legitimate and essential part of healthcare, not just a luxury.
 While most massage studios don’t bill insurance directly, your treatment might be a covered expense under certain circumstances.
 Some health insurance plans will reimburse you for massage therapy if it’s prescribed by a doctor to treat a specific medical condition.
 Additionally, you may be able to use funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for your sessions.
 It’s a good idea to check with your provider to understand your coverage and what documentation you might need.

-Tips for Your First Appointment
+Making the Most of Your First Appointment

 To make your first session a great one, communication is everything.
 Don’t be shy about discussing your needs, pressure preferences, and any areas of concern with your therapist beforehand.
 Arrive a few minutes early to fill out any necessary intake forms and give yourself a moment to unwind.
 Remember to hydrate well before and after your appointment, as this helps your muscles process the deep work.
 Most importantly, trust in the expertise of your therapist.
 Our team is made up of highly experienced professionals who are passionate about healing and dedicated to ensuring you have a safe and comfortable experience.